 - Submit credit card information.
 This is used to verify your identity and nothing else.
-You will not be charged if you do the opt out online.
-However, if you do the process by mail, which is also an option, there is a small processing fee.
+You will not be charged if you do the opt-out online.
+However, if you complete the process by mail, which is also an option, there is a small processing fee.

 When your credit card information has been submitted, and your identity has been fully verified, you will have three options.
-You should choose Option A, which is to remove your name from certain organization lists or choose Option C. This will remove your name from the DMA member prospect list.
+Choose Option A to remove your name from certain organizations' lists or choose Option C to remove your name from the DMA member prospect list.

 If you choose Option C, you might not receive mail like coupons or catalogs that you might want.
-If this is concerning to you, you might want to put in the effort and time that is required by clicking Option A. This option requires you to identify each and every marketer that you will want to stop receiving marketing from.
+If this concerns you, you might want to put in the effort and time to complete Option A. This option requires you to identify each and every marketer that you will want to stop receiving marketing from.
 This could be very time consuming, and it will not prevent you from getting any new mail from other marketers in the future.

-Most people should choose Option C if they have concerns about the amount of postal mail that they get.
+Most people should choose Option C if they have concerns about the amount of mail that they get.
 Remember, if you opt out of these offers, you can always opt back in at any time.
-So, if you try it, and then feel like you are missing out on offers that you want, you can always adjust your preferences by using the DMA MPS website, again.
+So, if you try it, and then feel like you are missing out on offers that you want, you can always adjust your preferences.

-Keep in mind that any DMA MPS opt out won’t eliminate 100 percent of your junk mail, but you will definitely see a big drop in the mail that you receive.
+Keep in mind that any DMA MPS opt-out won’t eliminate 100 percent of your junk mail, but you will definitely see a big drop in the amount of mail that you receive.

 As you can see, it is quite simple to decrease the amount of unsolicited junk make that you get, which will, in turn, decrease the chances that you will become a victim of identity theft via mail.
 However, this is only one step of several that you should take to protect yourself.
 Again, the best way to protect yourself is through a professional identity theft protection company.